Teradata/developer-resources/docs/install-ai-unlimited/demo/Azure/install-ai-unlimited-and-jupyterlab/azure-deploy-ai-unlimited-jupyter.md

 ---
-id: deploy-ai-unlimited-azure-portal
+id: deploy-ai-unlimited-jupyter-azure
-title: Teradata - AI Unlimited - deploy AI Unlimited using Azure ARM
+title: Teradata - AI Unlimited - Deploy AI Unlimited and JupyterLab using the ARM template
-description: Learn deploy AI Unlimited using Azure ARM from the Azure portal.
+description: Learn how to deploy the demo AI Unlimited ARM Template from the Azure Portal.
-sidebar_label: Deploy AI Unlimited using Azure ARM
+sidebar_label: Azure Portal
-sidebar_position: 7
+sidebar_position: 1
 ---

-# Deploy AI Unlimited using Azure ARM
+# Deploy the all-in-one template from the Azure Portal

 1. Log into your [Azure portal](https://portal.azure.com).